gtech29/gardeaindustries-github.io/README.md

 This repository is an evolving collection of my academic and personal projects, demonstrating my progression in Computer Science.
 Here, you'll find a range of projects showcasing my coding skills, critical thinking, and passion for technology.

-## Project
+## Projects

-This ongoing project aims to develop my portfolio website.
+Each project featured on the website will have its own dedicated page with a detailed description, source code, and any associated resources.

 ##  Technologies

 The technologies utilized in this repository include a variety of tools.
 Specifically for this project, I've employed: